Storage

 Horizon | CLI

 Before detaching a volume from an instance.
-Make sure the file system is unmounted in the instance to flush all cached data back onto the volume to prevent data loss.
+Make sure the file system hosted on the volume is unmounted in the instance to flush all cached data back onto the volume to prevent data loss.

 Extend a Volume